Living & Learning Communities

 What is Gender Inclusive Housing?

-Most residence halls at Rhode Island College are co-educational.
-Gender Inclusive Housing allows for same gender, opposite gender, non-gender and other gender identities to live together regardless of legal sex, in a safe and supportive environment.
-Students can live in the same room or suite as other students regardless of sex, gender, gender identity, gender expression, or sexual orientation.
+Gender Inclusive Housing allows for same gender, opposite gender, non-gender, all-gender identities and expressions to live together regardless of legal sex, in a safe and supportive environment.
+Residents live in a single room which shares a common suite and bathroom space as other students regardless of sex, gender, gender identity, gender expression, or sexual orientation.

-The intent of the Gender Inclusive Housing Living-Learning Community is to establish a community where students are not limited by gender distinctions and are free to live with whom they feel the most comfortable.
+The intent of the Gender Inclusive Housing is to establish a community where residents are not limited by gender distinctions and are free to live with whom they feel the most comfortable.

 What are my responsibilities as a Gender Inclusive Housing Community member?

-The goal of the Living-Learning Community is to raise awareness of issues relating, but not limited to: gender, respect and equality.
+The goal of the Gender Inclusive Housing community is to raise awareness of issues relating, but not limited to: gender, respect and equality.
 This community shall provide a safe and supportive environment for students of all orientations and backgrounds.

 Students who live in this community will be expected to respect members’ different motivations for choosing this living option.
 They will embrace and learn from lifestyles and experiences different than their own, actively participate in community events, and abide by all regulations as outlined in the Resident Student Handbook, Resident Housing Contract, and Gender Inclusive Housing Agreement.